 Underpinning explained

 Underpinning techniques in the construction and maintenance of buildings and other structures are vital, especially when addressing foundation issues.
-It involves strengthening and stabilising the foundation to support the structure above.
+It involves supporting the footings to stabilise the structure.

 Whether you are dealing with subsidence, foundation failure, or planning significant renovations, understanding underpinning and its benefits can help you make informed decisions.
 Here’s why you might need an underpinning report, what we check for, and the possible implications for your property.